 You can export the list of IP addresses to a .csv file, then import it into your favorite data analysis tool to review.
 This should provide great insight into when the initial login occurred to gain control of the account, rules that were used, and time periods to focus on regarding emails that may have been sent.

 Warn Others Whose Accounts May Have Been Compromised

-If you don't already have a properly configured secure email gateway, which would very likely prevent mass mailing of outbound emails, you should now consider contacting any clients that were sent phishing emails from the compromised account.
-In this way you can protect your company’s reputation and help others to quickly identify any possible compromised accounts and stop the spread.
+If you don't already have a properly configured secure email gateway, which would very likely prevent the mass mailing of outbound emails, you should now consider contacting any clients that were sent phishing emails from the compromised account.
+This way, you can protect your company’s reputation and help others quickly identify any possible compromised accounts and stop the spread.

 Prevent an Email Compromise

-When working with a client to investigate an email compromise, once the immediate impact has been resolved, I like to address the root cause of such issues and how future compromises can be prevented.
+When working with a client to investigate an email compromise, I like to address the root cause of such issues and how future compromises can be prevented once the immediate impact has been resolved.